seinecle/blog/_posts/2023-10-22-visions-future-generative-ai.md

 ## Noam Chomsky: generative AI is not true intelligence

 Who?
-[Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky), contributor to linguistics in the second half of the XXth century and public intellectual.
+[Noam Chomsky](https://en.wikipedia.org/wiki/Noam_Chomsky), key contributor to linguistics in the second half of the XXth century and public intellectual.

 Source: op-ed in the New York Times: ["Noam Chomsky: The False Promise of ChatGPT"](https://www.nytimes.com/2023/03/08/opinion/noam-chomsky-chatgpt-ai.html)